ashismo/ashismo.github.com/_posts/spring/2016-05-27-Spring-ACL.md

  * **CLASS** : Fully qualified class name for domain objects

 * **ACL_OBJECT_IDENTITY** : This table stores each and every domain object instance in the system.
 So there is a one-to-many relation between ACL_CLASS and ACL_OBJECT_IDENTITY.
 Each object must have an owner and the owner's SID (user or role)
+* **ACL_ENTRY** : This table stores individual permission to each recipient.
+In this table we specify what action can be performed on each domain object instance by the desired user/role.